redhat-adsa/HowWeEnable/workshops/how_we_enable/04-Practice_Scenarios.md

 ### Scenario 1 SCM

-Do you have a strategy for Source Code Management?
+Q: Do you have a strategy for Source Code Management?

-No, some people use different forms of SCM, however there is no standard methodology.
+A: No, some people use different forms of SCM, however there is no standard methodology.

-Let's work through setting up a strategy using git since it is the industry standard.
+Collaborate: Let's work through setting up a strategy using git since it is the industry standard.

+### Scenario 2 CI/CD

+Q: Do you have a standard CI/CD pipeline that all of your teams use?

+A: No

+Collaborate: Have a workshop to help enable strategy on CI/CD depending on type of work we need to do.